amilpa/djangorest-api/README.md

 # Cleanzo-back-end

-backend by anish and amilpa
+backend api using django rest framework with user authentication and database management
 <br>